CSGuides/grad-job-guide/_applying/recommendations.md

 on who might provide the most compelling endorsements based on your career goals.
 Give your letter writers plenty of advance notice.

+<a href="https://www.monperrus.net/martin/">Martin Monperrus</a> notes that letters of recommendation
+are "very big in the US, not so big in Europe.
+Because of this cultural difference, European applicants may not realize how much effort they must put in for their US application letters."

 {% capture quote %}
 At the end of the day, I can only offer myself as a data point for what was "good enough".
 I had never written a paper with Alex Aiken but I